Concatenation in Excel (Table of Contents)

 We have to use & symbol before and after the cell address.

-Here we can observe an & symbol after the cell address C3 and maintain the space between the two names; we were given space between double quotes as similar to how we have given in concatenate function.
+Here we can observe an & symbol after the cell address C3 and maintain the space between the two names; we were given space between double quotes similar to how we have given in concatenate function.
 After space one more time, we used the & symbol.

-If we want to add the “-“ in between the two names, we can use the “-“ symbol in the place of space.
+If we want to add the “-” in between the two names, we can use the “-“symbol in the place of space.

 Below are the screenshots for reference.